 top of page

-• RPA
+RPA

 JUST KEPT ON LIVIN'

-As soon as my son made it out to the ledge, each of his toes a slug crawling to the edge, two local boys appeared out of thin air, egging him on from the bank.
+As soon as my son made it out to the ledge, each toe a slug crawling to the edge, two local boys appeared out of thin air, egging him on from the bank.
 “Don’t think about it!
 It’s a mind game.
 Once you do it, you’ll want to do it again.”
 They looked up and waited, squinting their eyes from the sun setting behind the hill, mouths wide open.
 My son looked down at me.
 He asked me, without words, with just a look, for the ok.
 I nodded.

 Every man knows the electrocution of freefall from their first jump.
 And the glory of the plunge, when you surface, lifted up in what feels like a suit of bubbles, a fear overcome.
 I sincerely believe every boy begins manhood the first time he works up the nerve to jump, whatever that “jump” might be.
 Indeed.
 It is a mind game.
 Another Texan boy jumped off the rock wall of Devil’s Waterhole at Inks Lake State Park yesterday.